Trisha Yearwood’s meatloaf recipe is all you need to say goodbye to boring meatloaf once and for all!

 Trisha Yearwood’s Meatloaf Recipe

-Trisha Yearwood’s version is a super easy, fool-proof way to make an incredibly moist, juicy, and flavor-packed meatloaf!
+Trisha Yearwood’s version is a super easy, fool-proof way to make an incredibly moist and flavor-packed dinner dish!

 Another amazing thing about meatloaf is that the ingredients are pretty straightforward.
 There’s nothing wild or fancy.
-You’ll just need your regular pantry ingredients.
+It’s mostly regular pantry ingredients.

 Tips for the Best Meatloaf

 - Pick the right ground beef.
 It all starts with the beef.
 No one wants dry meatloaf, so be sure to use ground beef that’s 85/15 or 80/20.
 That’s the first step to ensuring that the meatloaf will be juicy and moist.

 - Make it leaner.
 80/20 ground beef isn’t exactly lean.
 If you’re keen on having a leaner lifestyle, you can use 90/10, but throw some canned tomatoes into the mix to help moisten the meat.

-- Make sure the ground beef is fresh and has not been previously frozen.
+- Use fresh beef.
+Make sure the ground beef is fresh and has not been previously frozen.
 Frozen and thawed beef has less natural juices, which will yield a drier meatloaf.

-- Make your meatloaf even tastier by seasoning it with Italian seasoning, Worcestershire sauce, smoked paprika, and thyme.
+- Bring on the herbs.
+Make your meatloaf even tastier by seasoning it with Italian seasoning, Worcestershire sauce, smoked paprika, and thyme.

-- Beef and cheese always make a great pair, so add shredded cheddar or pepper jack into the mixture.
+- Cheese please!
+Beef and cheese always make a great pair, so add shredded cheddar or pepper jack into the mixture.

-- Over-mixing is a big no-no!
+- Do not overmix.
+Over-mixing is a big no-no!
 Blend the mixture just until the ingredients are combined, or else the meatloaf will be too dense.

-- To check for doneness, use a meat thermometer.
+- Check for doneness.
+To check for doneness, use a meat thermometer.
 Once it reaches 160 degrees, take it out of the oven immediately.
 Cooking times vary depending on the size of the loaf, and it’s not an exact science.
 A meat thermometer removes the guesswork!

-- The hardest part about making meatloaf is waiting for it to set before slicing.
-It’s very tempting to have a slice right away, but do wait for 10 to 15 minutes for it to rest.
+- Let it rest.
+The hardest part about making meatloaf is waiting for it to set before slicing.
+It’s very tempting to have a slice right away but wait for 10 to 15 minutes for it to rest.
 If you slice it too soon, the meatloaf will fall apart.

 How to Serve Trisha Yearwoods’ Meatloaf